 Worry-Free Snow Removal

-Cleaning off your car after a snowstorm doesn’t have to lead to a costly visit to a painter.
-Using the right tool and the right technique can get you on the road dry and comfortable on a wintry morning without the fear of uncovering hidden damage when the snow melts.
+Cleaning off your car after a snowstorm doesn't have to lead to a costly visit to a painter.
+Using the right tool and technique can get you on the road dry and comfortable on a wintry morning without the fear of uncovering hidden damage when the snow melts.